symfony/symfony1-docs/reference/en/16-Tasks.markdown

 | `--no-confirmation` | `-` | Whether to force dropping of the database

-The `doctrine:drop-db` task drops the database:
+The `doctrine:drop-db` task drops one or more databases based on configuration in `config/databases.yml`:

     ./symfony doctrine:drop-db

-The task read connection information in `config/databases.yml`:
+You will be prompted for confirmation before any databases are dropped unless you provide the `--no-confirmation` option:

+    ./symfony doctrine:drop-db --no-confirmation

+You can specify what databases to drop by providing their names:

+    ./symfony doctrine:drop-db slave1 slave2

 ### ~`doctrine::generate-admin`~